rubysamurai/material_design_lite-sass/README.md

 @import 'material';
 ```

->**Note on Sass color variables:** All Material Design Lite color variables are defined with RGB values, overriding these variables with hexadecimal color values may result in unexpected behaviour.
+>**Note on Sass color variables:** All Material Design Lite color variables are defined with RGB values, overriding these variables with hexadecimal color values may result in unexpected behavior.

 ## Versioning

 Material Design Lite for Sass follows the upstream version of Google's Material Design Lite.
 But last version number may be ahead, in case there is a need to release project specific changes.

-Please always refer to the [CHANGELOG](https://github.com/rubysamurai/material_design_lite-sass/blob/master/CHANGELOG.md) when upgrading.

-## Contributing

-Anyone is welcome to contribute to Material Design Lite for Sass.
-Please [raise an issue](https://github.com/rubysamurai/material_design_lite-sass/issues), fork the project, make changes to your forked repository and submit a pull request.

 ## Credits